menu

 East Birmingham has a 13.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 74.5% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-One of the unique characteristics of the East Birmingham neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The East Birmingham neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 The East Birmingham neighborhood also has a greater percentage of children living in poverty (75.7%) than found in 99.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the East Birmingham neighborhood has more Haitian and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.9% of this neighborhood's residents have Haitian ancestry and 9.8% have African ancestry.